 “Supporting Ukraine as a policy since February has done much more to influence the course of events in the Russian Federation than any American policy towards the Russian Federation since the end of the Cold War,” Snyder said.

 Snyder also underscored that Ukraine has given hope to democracies worldwide and abated China’s threat to Taiwan.
-“The fact that Ukraine has resisted Russia so effectively has pushed the scenario out by at least a decade,” Snyder said.
+“The fact that Ukraine has resisted Russia so effectively has pushed the scenario out by at least a decade,” he said.

 Shifting the conversation to the historical and cultural dimensions of the conflict, Snyder argued that Ukraine’s forceful resistance has demonstrated its unique national identity and subverted Putin’s justification for the war.